mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 into a format
 that the framework understands.
 In the Python world,
-there is a specific format
-so that any web server
-can talk to any Python web framework.
+there is a specific format used so that any web server can talk to any Python web framework.
 That format is the {{< extlink "https://wsgi.readthedocs.io/en/latest/what.html" "Web Server Gateway Interface" >}},